 A political risk is also the successful carry on of Bulgaria's integration to the EU.
 Bulgaria's accession to the EU legitimates the economic reforms have been undertaken in the name of the country's integration to the Union.
 In the future the economic growth will depend on the political will to carry on with the economic reforms and to apply the best market practices of the EU, as well as on the impact on the Bulgarian economy of the financial crisis.
-The Government's ability to implement reforms, in turn, depends on the extent to which the members of the government can continue its efforts in the promotion of this reform, especially in times of economic crisis.
-From the 2016 the center of political risks is changed to foreign concerns, which are reflected in different ways on internal political life.
-In March 2017, early parliamentary elections were held in the country, after which a coalition government of GERB and United Patriots was established.
-So far, the government needs strong parliamentary support, and the presidency of the Council of the European Union in the first half of 2018 also contributes to this.
-Nevertheless, the political risk in the country remains elevated.
+The government's ability to carry out reforms in turn depends on the extent to which members of the government can continue their efforts to promote the current reform, especially in conditions of economic uncertainty At the moment, Bulgaria is in a situation of scheduled early parliamentary elections (third for 2021) and regular presidential elections.